danramteke/devlog/_drafts/2013-12-18-app-class-design.md

 published: false
 ---

-I would like to share with you how I like to design my classes for iOS apps.
+I would like to share with you how I like to design the internals of iOS apps.

 ## No Storyboards